kswanberg/mRIPT/README.md

 # mRIPT

-mRIPT (Magnetic Resonance Imaging Processing Tool) aims to share varied analysis streams useful for application to 3D and 4D MRI DCM and/or NIFTI volumes.
+mRIPT (Magnetic Resonance Image Processing Tool) aims to share varied analysis streams useful for application to 3D and 4D MRI DCM and/or NIFTI volumes.
 It is currently a nebulous and semi-aspirational series of functions slowly being pulled together into something usable.

 Functions include: